Linda0840/recipe-EDA/README.md

 ## Introduction:

 ### About our data:
 our data is derived from [food.com](https://www.food.com), originally scraped and used by them.
+The raw csv files can be found [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view).

-the raw csv files can be found [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view).
+Below are the breif description of the raw data that we are going to perform cleaning on:

 #### Recipes